 - Other (those nagging things that you need to get to, take the dog to the groomers)

-The truth, I could easily have 30-40 items on that list and would work at highlighting everything one by one-off.
+The truth is I could easily have 30-40 items on that list and would work at highlighting everything one by one-off.
 If I did not get it all done then I had to move it to the next day and felt somehow like I failed.
 Can you relate?

 I stopped making lists like this and if I needed to jot things down I never allowed more than 10 things on the paper.
 I got realistic (“clean the entire house” with an expectation of perfection when I have 3 jobs and 2 busy kids was an unrealistic expectation and I was always setting myself up for failure and burnout.
 This is a practice in practice, I get better at it every day, I still will catch myself with old-school perfectionist tendencies, and then I am kind and patient with myself while I gently guide myself back to a place of slowing down.
 This allows me to honor time with myself to work on the other mindful practices that add value and joy to my days.